bhanupratapjain/CS5600-ComputerSys/hw2/README.md

 - `arena lock`: Used during arena specific operations.

 #### Fork Safety
 To get a hold of all the free block in the child thread of all arenas, before fork, we unlock all the arenas and then these arenas are passed the child process.
-To achieve this we use `pthread_atfork` during init, and inject the following
+To achieve this we use `pthread_atfork` during init, and inject the following:
 - `fork_prepare` : Acquire all arena locks by parent in parent process space before fork.
 - `fork_parent` : Release all arena locks by parent in parent process space after fork.
 - `fork_child`: Release all arena locks by child in child process space after fork.